simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

     'allow_unsafe_links' => false,
 ], $environment);

-$html = $converter->convertToHtml('Your Markdown String');
+$html = $converter->convertToHtml('Your **Markdown** String');

 ```

-Here we can already see how to customize the environment to our heart's liking with the possibilities the [underlying library provides](https://commonmark.thephpleague.com/1.4/customization/overview/).

-You can already see things that Laravel does:
+You can already see things that Laravel customizes:

 - Adding a table Extension to provide the table component described in the [docs](https://laravel.com/docs/7.x/mail)
 - Defaulting to not allow unsafe links, a precaution to prevent potential exploits, and the whole reason the markdown renderer was [changed](https://github.com/laravel/framework/pull/30982) in Laravel 6.x

-You can do many more things from here without even diving into depth, just a few examples of things I added to render the posts of this page:
+You can do [many more customizations](https://commonmark.thephpleague.com/1.4/customization/overview/) without even diving into depth, I added the [External Link Extension](https://commonmark.thephpleague.com/1.4/extensions/external-links/) to have links open in new windows

-@todo maybe add images?

-- Adding the [External Link Extension](https://commonmark.thephpleague.com/1.4/extensions/external-links/) to have almost all links open in new windows, except the ones pointing to the same site
-- Adding the [Heading Permalinks Extension](https://commonmark.thephpleague.com/1.4/extensions/heading-permalinks/) to be able to link directly to headings

 Nearly everything can be achieved fairly quickly with the tools we already have on board, but what can you do when there is not extension available for the functionality you want?